Analysis of 10x genomics scATAC-seq data using sincei#

 mkdir sincei_output/atac

-In order to define high quality cells, we can use the read-level quality statistics from scFilterStats.
-There could be several indications of low quality cells in this data, such as:
+In order to identify high quality cells for our analysis, we can use the read-level quality statistics from scFilterStats.
+Low quality cells in this data can be identified using several criteria, such as:

-• high PCR duplicates (marked by cellranger workflow, detected using --samFlagExclude)
+• high number of PCR duplicates (filtered using --duplicateFilter)

 • high fraction of reads aligned to blacklisted regions (filtered using --blacklist)